-- Finish the installation process completely - · Switch on the device - Wait until the booting phase is finsihed (Duration approx. 2 min. finished when the green NTP LED is lit on) - Using the SEARCH Function of the hmc Network Configuration Assistant in order to access the Time Server 8029NTS/M and set the basis LAN parameters (e.g. DHCP).
-Afterwards connect to the WebGUI of the Time Server 8029NTS/M via Web browser connect directly with the factory default IP-address (192.168.0.1) to the WebGUI of the Time Server 8029NTS/M via Web browser
+- Finish the installation process completely - Switch on the device - Wait until the booting phase is finsihed (see chapter 4.1 Boot Phase) - Using the SEARCH Function of the hmc Software (Network Configuration Assistant) in order to access the Time Server 8030NTS/M and set the basis LAN parameters (e.g. DHCP).
+Afterwards connect to the WebGUI of the Time Server 8030NTS/M via Web browser connect directly with the factory default IPv4 address (192.168.0.1) to the WebGUI of the Time Server 8030NTS/M via Web browser